petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/using-the-web-content-display-widget.md

 ![Click on Sites and Libraries option in the breadcrumb menu.](./using-the-web-content-display-widget/images/07.png)

-The avaliable content to be displayed is defined according to the selected scope.
+The available content to be displayed is defined according to the selected scope.

   ```{note}
    For Liferay DXP 7.3 and earlier, selecting a scope for the Web Content Display Widget does not affect the available content to be displayed in the widget.